The Telecom Crash of 2002

 Posted on | September 27, 2015 | No Comments

 One of the economic history’s most fascinating questions will deal with the stock market advances during the eight Clinton-Gore years, especially those in the Internet and telecommunications sectors.
-During their tenure in the 1990s the stock markets boomed, and the investments created the lowest unemployment in years as well as contributed significantly to the budget surpluses.
-Even Alan Greenspan’s speech on December 5, 1996, in which he questioned when the “irrational exuberance” of stock purchases, merely marked the beginning of the historical “bull run” that would end with the Telecom Crash of 2002.
+During their tenure in the 1990s, the stock markets boomed, and the investments created the lowest unemployment in years.
+They also contributed significantly to the administration’s goal of budget surpluses.
+Even Alan Greenspan’s speech on December 5, 1996, in which he questioned the “irrational exuberance” of stock purchases, merely marked the beginning of the historical “bull run” that would end with the Telecom Crash of 2002.

-Billions of electronic dollars moved through newly computerized stock markets into established and new technology companies as the economy roared forward on a record pace.
-ECNs (Electronic Communication Networks) such as Island were approved by the SEC for matching buyers and sellers and created a much-needed trading facility in the hectic new environment.
-While most people participated primarily through institutions providing mutual funds, 401Ks, and pension funds; day trading emerged through the Internet to provide a more direct interface to the financial markets.
+Billions of electronic dollars moved through newly computerized stock markets into established and new technology companies as the economy roared forward rapidly.
+ECNs (electronic communication networks) such as Island were approved by the SEC to match buyers and sellers and create a much-needed trading facility in the hectic new environment.
+While most people participated primarily through institutions providing mutual funds, 401Ks, and pension funds, day trading emerged through the Internet to provide a more direct interface to the financial markets.
 The American investment economy had not seen such universal participation since the 1920s when radio companies such as RCA set the pace of speculative investing.

-Any “information superhighway” would need a legislative framework within which it could be built.
-A major element of this new regime was the rewriting of the basic telecommunications law.
+Any “information superhighway” would need a legislative framework to build it.
+A significant element of this new regime was the rewriting of the basic telecommunications law.
 Central to the administration’s economic success was changing the Communications Act of 1934.
-Written and passed as part of the New Deal, its aim was to curb the abuses of monopoly while ensuring the development and availability of efficient and nationwide broadcasting, telegraph, and telephone services.
-The Act authorized separate monopolies in each of the communications sectors: radio broadcasting, telegraphy, and telephony (this list would grow to include cable TV, satellites and wireless) subject to the FCC rulings on appropriate prices and services.
-Within the new regime, a new framework was needed that allowed digital convergence among these separated sectors.[2]
+Written and passed as part of the New Deal, it aimed to curb the abuses of monopoly while ensuring the development and availability of efficient and nationwide broadcasting, telegraph, and telephone services.
+The Act authorized separate monopolies in each of the communications sectors: radio broadcasting, telegraphy, and telephony (this list would grow to include cable TV, satellites, and wireless) subject to the FCC rulings on appropriate prices and services.
+A new framework was needed within the new regime that allowed digital convergence among these separated sectors.[2]

 Part of the Act broke open the segmentation that had separated the different sectors.
-Subsequent to the Act, companies could invade the other’s turf.
-It removed barriers to entry to the once protected monopoly-controlled sectors.
-For example, broadcasters could move into broadband and carriers could offer content.
-It also allowed consolidation of different media companies, creating a new frenzy of mergers.
-AT&T for example, made major multi-billion purchases of Media One and TCI to become a cable behemoth after they invented cable modems for broadband delivery along with television services.
-AOL, by far the largest ISP, merged with Time-Warner in an attempt to cross pollinate between the “old economy” and the “new economy”.
+After the Act, companies could invade the other’s turf.
+It removed barriers to entry to the once-protected monopoly-controlled sectors.
+For example, broadcasters could move into broadband, and carriers could offer content.
+It also allowed the consolidation of different media companies, creating a new frenzy of mergers.
+AT&T, for example, made major multi-billion purchases of Media One and TCI to become a cable behemoth after they invented cable modems for broadband delivery along with television services.
+AOL, by far the largest ISP, merged with Time Warner in an attempt to cross-pollinate between the “old economy” and the “new economy.”

 In the wake of the Telecommunications Act of 1996, investors poured some $2 trillion dollars into the telecommunications industry.[4]
 Enron, Global Crossing, Tyco, Winstar, and Worldcom were a few of the companies that attempted to position themselves on the forefront of the telecommunications revolution.
 Enron, primarily an energy company, bought and built a 15,000-mile fiber optic network throughout the US and set up a new division, Enron Broadband Services to manage the network.
 Enron also attempted to create a spot market for its bandwidth capacity services as well as other carriers, ISPs, and major users with leased lines.
 Global Crossing, led by Michael Milken protégé Gary Winnick, built an extensive fiber optic network including a substantial international portion.
 In addition, it also took over Frontier, a Rochester NY based telephone company.
 A major conglomerate, Tyco, also made major investments in international optical IP networks including a major hub on Oahu, Hawaii.[5]
 Worldcom incorporated telecom competition pioneer MCI and became the largest Internet backbone service in the world through its purchase of Internet provider UUNET.
 The investments in the telecommunications sector dramatically increased the speed and scope of its digital transmission capacity, transforming it into the major conduit for worldwide Internet traffic.